 The combination of classy optics, a sapphire coated lens and, new for the iPhone 6, focus pixels create a fast and detailed shooting exprerience that we just love snapping with.
 But if you’re looking to get that bit more out your pple smartphone camera, these handy tips are for you.

 iPhone camera tip #1: Use the camera grid to set-up your shots

 When casually shooting with your iPhone, it's very easy to produce wonky photos, where the horizon is accidentally tilted at an angle.
 Skew-wif photos can look good if it appears deliberate, but it's best to know what you're shooting, rather than occasionally stumbling upon some photographic gold.

 Switching on gridlines is the easiest way to do this.
-The grid most superimposes a bunch of lines on the screen of the camera app, to make it much easier to compose your photos.
+The grid superimposes a series of lines on the screen of the camera app, to make it much easier to compose your photos.

 Switch the grid on, and use it to line-up the horizon properly, giving you straighter-looking shots.

-The rule of thirds is a principal based around the idea, the truth, that photos look better when your subject isn't slap-bang in the middle of the scene.
+The rule of thirds is a principal based around the idea that photos look better when your subject isn't slap-bang in the middle of the scene.
 Place them to either side, with perhaps another secondary element to interest the eye on the other side, and you have a recipe for a winning photo.